What Makes A Great President: What You Need To Know

 Compare Joe Biden to Franklin Roosevelt.
 Crises Management and Response.

-Qualities In a President
+Qualities of a President

 Comparing President Joe Biden to President Franklin D. Roosevelt (FDR) in terms of their handling of crises and responses involves looking at different historical contexts, types of crises, and the individual approaches of each president.
 Here’s a comparative analysis: